cpsolver/VoteFair-ranking-cpp/README.txt

 //  Wikipedia.
 //
 //  Additional details about the calculations appear within comments
-//  within some of the function code below.
+//  in the source-code file.
 //
 // -----------------------------------------------
 //